 - Never go to sleep with makeup on.

-It is an excellent idea to have a regular skincare regimen including cleanser, toner or non-alcoholic based astringent, mask, some type of treatment, and a moisturizer compatible with your skin type.
+It is an excellent idea to have a regular skincare regimen including cleanser, toner or non-alcoholic based astringent, mask, some types of treatment, and a moisturizer compatible with your skin type.

 A scrub can be a part of a skincare regimen; however, exfoliation may cause overstimulation of the sebaceous glands.
 This will worsen the condition.

-I’ve seen cases where individuals kept scrubbing to get rid of acne.
-Their outbreak became worse.
-Discontinuation of the scrub and applying a mask twice weekly helped significantly.
+I’ve seen cases where individuals kept scrubbing to get rid of acne, but their outbreak became worse.
+Discontinue the scrub and apply a mask twice weekly for significant improvement.

 - Greasy foods may worsen an existing condition.